chainer/chainer/docs/source/reference/training.rst

 Reporting
 ~~~~~~~~~

-These extensions provide features to perform reporting of metrics and various statistics to console or files.
+These extensions provide features to perform reporting of metrics and various statistics to the console or files.

 .. autosummary::
    :toctree: generated/